 Medical Genetics Resources I

-This lecture introduces the National Center for Biotechnology Information molecular databases centered on medical genetics and genetic tests and laboratories.
+This lecture introduces the National Center for Biotechnology Information molecular databases on medical genetics, genetic tests, and laboratories.

-This lecture is centered on the process of conducting research, particularly on the development of the research question and hypothesis, literature analysis, research methods, study designs, data management, research integrity, and research management.
+This lecture introduces the process of conducting research, development of the research question and hypothesis, literature analysis, research methods, data management, and research integrity.

 Writing a Systematic Review

 This lecture provides an overview of the purpose, structure, components, writing process of systematic reviews, and the systematic review standards and guidelines.